One question we get a lot is:

 So why WordPress for SEO?
 There are a few reasons.

-WordPress is fantastic for SEO for the large majority of websites simply because most websites and business needs are not very complicated.
-You need the ability to adjust title tags, make SEO-friendly URLs (with hyphens instead of dashes or URL parameters like site.com?p=1234).
+As a business owner, the ability to adjust title tags and make SEO-friendly URLs (with hyphens instead of dashes or URL parameters like site.com?p=1234) is vital.

-- integrations with Search Console,
+- Integrations with Search Console;

-- default title configurations,
+- Default title configurations;

 WordPress.org is also written in WordPress’s version of PHP, which is an internet-standard accepted language.

 - Longer load times, which affect SEO and conversions;

-- Widgets (sidebar, footer, etc)
+- Widgets (sidebar, footer, etc);

-- Menus (depends on your theme usually)
+- Menus (depending on the theme you choose);

-- Custom code to add more functionality
+- Custom code to add additional functionality.